bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-not-being-able-to-be-told-anything.md

 ## A _fairly_ simple answer

 Here's how I figured it out, more or less.
 Actually, a lot less, but I'll come to that later.
-I started by trying to extrapolate everything I could assuming that all the edges were equal to 1.
+First I assumed that all the edges were equal to 1.
+Why not?

 That makes this triangle ($\triangle{ABC}$) equilateral.